 The Grand Codroy River Estuary is a 925-hectare area at the mouth of the Grand Codroy River, which gathers water from the Long Range and Anguille mountains.

-Here, you can stand at the waters of the estuary and spend the day watching and photographing birds in their natural habitat.
-There is also a seasonal visitors’ center, located in Upper Ferry which has information on species in the wetlands and throughout the Codroy Valley, displays on waterfowl and the estuary plus a telescope for your viewing.
+There is also a seasonal visitor center, located in Upper Ferry, which has information on species in the wetlands and throughout the Codroy Valley, displays on waterfowl and the estuary, plus a viewing telescope.

-This is a space for multi-layered cultural exchange between artists, craftsmen, writers, and fishermen.
-The Artist Residency here provides studio space and living accommodation for 2 artists or writers at the same time.
-Artists and writers connect with the local community simply by living in Duntara.
-As well as the larger art community in the surrounding area through events, studio visits, and recreation.
+2 Rooms is a multi-layered cultural exchange between artisans, craftspeople, writers, and fishermen.
+The residency provides studio space and living accommodation for 2 artists or writers who connect with the local community simply by living in Duntara, as well as, the larger art community in the surrounding area through events, studio visits, and recreation.

-2 Rooms also serves as a gallery and museum, a platform for temporary on-site installation projects, exhibitions & events, and an on-going Museum of material culture.
-Curated exhibitions of regional and international contemporary art take place in the first-floor galleries.
-A continuing series of experimental museological displays featuring collections of local historical artifacts and natural specimens are presented on the second floor.
+2 Rooms also serves as a gallery and museum, a platform for temporary on-site installation projects, exhibitions and events, and an ongoing museum of material culture.
+Curated exhibitions of regional and international contemporary art take place on the 1st floor and a continuing series of experimental museological displays, featuring collections of local historical artifacts and natural specimens, are presented on the 2nd floor.

-At the end of the boardwalk is a most unique visitor experience, the archaeological site of Double Mer Point.
-Following three years of excavation, three late 18th-century Inuit homes dating back to between 1760 and 1800 can now be viewed.
+At the end of the boardwalk is a most unique visitor experience, the archaeological site of Double Mer Point, where, following years of excavation, three late 18th Century Inuit homes dating between 1760 and 1800 can now be viewed.
 Check out this video of the dig.

-This site is particularly interesting because it was occupied when the Inuit operated a long-distance coastal trade network.
-This linked their traditional communities in order to exchange Inuit-produced goods with European fishermen and traders in southern Labrador who offered European goods.
+This site was occupied when the Inuit operated a long-distance coastal trade network to exchange Inuit-produced goods with European fishermen and traders in southern Labrador for European goods.
 It was also occupied just prior to the settlement of the first European men in the region.